 BBC reps call for director general to streamline management rather than cutting programme makers’ jobs

-Following a meeting of BBC reps, the following motion was passed:
+A meeting of BBC reps passed the following motion:

 We recognise the BBC is facing some very serious budget constraints, but we urge the director general and all who are in position of authority, to look at the ratio of managers to staff.